Managing Your New Product Development (NPD) Process

 An effective new product development (NPD) process is critical to meeting your goal.
 Once marketing has established a need, your NPD process generally follows these design stages from idea to manufacturability: development, limited production, and full production.
 At each stage, the product team further defines the product and adds information to your product record, so you have everything needed to manufacture, market, and support the product.
 While speed, quality, and cost are all important metrics in each NPD stage, the team prioritizes one metric during each phase.

-A product realization platform accelerates new product development while reducing expenses, increasing profitability, and speeding the time to market.
+A product development platform accelerates new product development while reducing expenses, increasing profitability, and speeding the time to market.
 Such a platform supports the entire process by managing the product record—all the product information structured around the bill of materials (BOM).
-Product realization functionality includes change management, requirements management, quality management, and project management.
+Product development functionality includes change management, quality management, requirements management, and project management.
 With all this product data in one place, your team has what it needs to meet each NPD phase goal.

 Solution Support for Speed in the Development Phase

 Integration with eCAD and mCAD tools speeds the development phase.
 It accelerates system integration, ensuring all the components fit and work together.
 And it reduces the time needed to rekey information.